 Few travel blogs are more complete than Travels with Tam, which features content reaching as far as Antarctica.
 With sections dedicated to travelling, eating, and even diving, you’ll find yourself able to get lost in the well-written blogs of Tam, a retired traveler who’s been pretty much everywhere.
 She’s also an empty nester and used the time right after all her kids flew the coop to explore her native state of Texas.
 While you might not be looking for Texas-specific advice, her blogs about this experience are insightful and full of great emotional tips.
 What’s cool is that there’s a section of the blog that offers you the chance to actually travel with Tam.
 If you’re looking for an interesting experience with a fellow retiree who can show you the ropes, then you’ll want to stay connected to this woman and her blog.
 Who knows, you might even make a new travel best friend.

 Not only does this blog focus on travel adventures and culinary delights, but the author does a great job of providing her audience with a variety of other news articles related to past times and pop culture.
 With sections such as “Tinseltown Tidbits,” “Kids Kaleidoscope,” “Spa Babys Secrets,” and more, you’ll find that this is a great source for travel tips as well as other general life hacks and stories that can either help you during your travels or that will at least keep you entertained as you kill time during a layover.
 The news is from all over the world, making it particularly relevant to travellers who want to stay updated on cultural events and the latest happenings in various different countries they’ve either travelled to or are going to travel to.
-What’s best of all is that the author, Bonnie Carroll, works in collaboration with top chefs, travel professionals and even international airlines to bring you the best articles.
+What’s best of all is that the author, Bonnie Carroll, works in collaboration with top chefs, travel professionals and even international airlines to bring you close to the Port of Miami.